Blockchain benefit to back-up protection

 The advantage of blockchain is in these fingerprints being recorded on a public and “immutable” ledger, Aseev explains.

-“There’s a significant different to just populating hashes and storing them locally,” he says.
+“There’s a significant difference to just populating hashes and storing them locally,” he says.
 “Despite the fact the hashes are the same and the principles are the same, the way they are stored is completely different.
 Now we have a public reference to the hash in the blockchain, which can’t be tampered with because blockchain technology is immutable by default.
 You can’t change anything in this database.

 “It introduces a completely new level of trust for user and the parties involved and institutions.”